Design Document: Centralized Agentic Skill Registry

 - Approved endpoint descriptions are published as agent skills.

-- Execution goes through the workflow service or controller runtime, preserving audit and authorization.
+- Execution goes through the gateway

 This avoids manually duplicating every API endpoint as a separate hand-written skill while still giving agents strict schemas and progressive disclosure.